 Since opening the 7 Street S.W. cycle track in July 2013, The City has been monitoring people travelling through the area, whether on foot, bike or car.
 The results are in:

 - The number of cycling trips per day on 7 Street S.W. continues to rise two years after installation.
 Immediately after opening, 1,160 trips were counted in August 2013 during a 24 hour period.
 In August 2014, The City counted again and recorded 1,380 trips.
-The 7 Street S.W. cycle track is now the most used on-street bikeway in Calgary.
+The 7 Street S.W. cycle track is the busiest on-street bikeway in Calgary.

-- More education and enforcement through regular visits to 7 Street S.W. cycle track in order for people driving, walking and cycling to better understand their rights, rules and responsibilities.
+- An education and enforcement campaign accompanied the installation of 7 Street S.W. cycle track in order for people driving, walking and cycling to better understand their rights, rules and responsibilities.
 Check out the How-to-guide and how to use the green bike turn box as a motorist and cyclist.